-Once you have figured out approximately how much area you are looking to cover, it’s time to decide how much product you need.
+Once you have figured out approximately how much area you are looking to cover, it’s time to decide how much parking lot seal (either asphalt emulsion, acrylic, or coal tar) you need.
 Take a look at our handy sealcoating calculator for an accurate estimate.

-We will take into account not only the area you’re covering, but the sealcoating method you will use to provide you with an accurate idea of how many gallons of product you will need.
+We'll factor in the size of the area and the sealcoating method you will use.
+This is to provide you with an accurate idea of how many gallons of product you will need.

 Want to grow your sealcoating business?
 Contact Asphalt Kingdom at 1-866-399-5562 for FREE expert advice.